Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/exercises.md

 $$\displaystyle\sum\limits_{j=k}^n{\dbinom{n}{j} \cdot \left(\dfrac{1}{2}\right)^n}$$

-This expression therefore gives us the p-value that we are looking for when substituting the appropriate values of *n* and *k*.
+This expression gives us our desired p-value.

 **Exercise:** When *n* = 130 and *k* = 95, compute the p-value given by the above expression.
 Is it likely that random chance could have produced 95 out of 130 loops in the transcription factor network that correspond to repression?
 {: .notice--success}

-## Identifying feed-forward loops and more complex motifs
+## Counting feedforward loops

 **Exercise:** Modify the Jupyter notebook provided in the [tutorial on loops](tutorial_loops) to count the number of feed-forward loops in the transcription factor network for *E. coli.*
 {: .notice--success}